ni/monodrive-documentation/docs/LV_client/sensors/mono_radar.md

 ### Description

-Configure and reads the stream data for the Radar sensor and outputs a outputs a cluster with three 1D arrays for Ranges, aoas and velocities.
+Configure and reads the stream data for the Radar sensor.

 For technical support contact us at <b>support@monodrive.io</b>